 - You replace the "regular" flour with an equal amount of oat flour by weight, not volume.
 This is when a kitchen scale comes in handy.
 Oat flour is significantly lighter than all-purpose and whole wheat flour.
 I suggest chickpea flour or another light gluten-free option.

-- In recipes, soy sauce, liquid aminos, or Tamari are used as a substitute for nutritional yeast.
+- In recipes, soy sauce, liquid aminos, or Tamari substitute the nutritional yeast.

 - Choose any mushroom to replace baby Bellas.